 After Ellie split up the Site Collection into several site collections it meant that each had its own Content Database and Permissions (they are not shared across Site Collections).
 Because the permissions and databases are separate it means that content cannot be rolled up across them using the Content Query Web Part, it can only get content from a single Site Collection.
 Bob, who is in another House, can be looked at as being in another Web Application which is again a separation of the content.

 The Lightning Tools Bit

-Lightning Tools built the Lightning Conductor Web Part to allow people to roll up content regardless of where it resides, it can be in any Web Application, Site Collection or wherever.
+Lightning Tools built the Lightning Conductor Web Part (available for SharePoint Server or SharePoint Online) to allow people to roll up content regardless of where it resides, it can be in any Web Application, Site Collection or wherever.
 What this allows SharePoint users to do is to view content from anywhere and display it anywhere meaning that if Kim wants to build her Mega Ninja Pokémon Lego fort she can, and so she should!!
 Roll up yer’ content lass roll it up!!